 Maillot: Keep it clean, please.

-Charlie: Sorry, stuck in a nine to five most of the time.
+Charlie: Sorry, stuck in a regular nine to five.
 No one had seen a clear image of him before, and I thought if I could capture a decent shot I could definitely sell it.
 I used to take the same route home from work every day.
 Then I started seeing this dude in like a dark, armoured outfit jumping gaps in-between buildings.
 The first two times I didn’t manage to get a photo, but the third time I got a good shot.
-A lot of people had shaky videos and blurred images of him, but they were just happy to have something for Instagram.
-I really wanted – needed – my pictures to look epic, but it’s all just chance that I’ve taken clearer and better photos than anyone else.
+A lot of people had shaky videos and blurred images of him, but they were just happy to have something for the gram.
+I really wanted — needed — my pictures to look epic, but it’s all just chance that I’ve taken clearer and better photos than anyone else.

 Maillot: And what stunning pictures you’ve taken, Charlie.